MEXICO

 Bacalar Fort

-Fuerte de San Felipe de Bacalar was built of stone in 1727 replacing an earlier wood and earthen fort.
-The city was founded by the Spanish in 1528.
-Destroyed by pirates in 1628.
-The city was resettled and rebuilt by Canary Islanders in 1726.
-Attacked and taken by Mayan Indians during the 1848 War of the Castes.
-The Mexican Army retook control of the city in 1901.
-The fort is now a museum of local history and archaeology.
+Fuerte de San Felipe de Bacalar, located on a hill east of the town square (zócalo), was built of stone in 1727, replacing an earlier wood and earthen fort.
+Completed in 1733 as a moated four-bastioned star.
+The town was founded by the Spanish in 1545 after the Mayan Conquest.
+Destroyed by English pirates in 1628.
+The town was resettled and rebuilt by Canary Islanders in 1726.
+Attacked and taken by Mayan Indians during the 1848 War of the Castes, the fort was left to ruin.
+The Mexican Army finally retook control of the town in 1901.
+The fort, reconstructed in 1938 and recently restored, is now a museum of local history and archaeology.
+Admission fee.
+The town suffered some damage from Hurricane Dean in 2007.
+PHOTOS from Laguna Bacalar.com

 An old Spanish fort is noted on some modern maps (Lookout Hill ?).
 No other information available.
 The city was founded by the Spanish in 1531, and became a port in the gold trade from inland mines.